DavidMtl/SafeUrl/README.md

 # SafeUrl
-Convert .safenet URL to safe:// URL when run on SAFE Beaker browser
+Convert URL to safe protocol when run on SAFE Beaker Browser.
+Convert URL to http protocol when run on other browser.